North–South Rail Link: Historical connections

 From 1872 to 1969, the freight-only Union Freight Railroad provided a direct, street running connection between most of the south-side and north-side railroads, and served local customers and wharves in between.

 From 1901 to 1938, the Atlantic Avenue Elevated provided direct passenger service past North and South Stations.
 The elevated trackage was not connected to any of the conventional railroad tracks.

+The Grand Junction Railroad, specifically its western segment, remains as the only rail connection between the north and south railroads in the Boston area.

 Present connections

 Public transit connects North Station to South Station only indirectly, through two of the MBTA Subway system's quartet of hub stations.
-A trip between the two commuter rail stations requires taking two subway lines, either the Green Line and the Red Line through their shared Park Street station, or the Orange Line and the Red Line via their shared Downtown Crossing station.
-The underground Winter Street Concourse connects the upper levels of Park Street and Downtown Crossing stations.
+A trip between the two commuter rail stations requires taking two subway lines – either the Green Line and the Red Line through their shared Park Street station, or the Orange Line and the Red Line via their shared Downtown Crossing station.
 Amtrak recommends that passengers with young children or much luggage take a taxi between the stations.